-‘Young And The Restless’ Spoilers: Graham Revenge Plot Revealed – Dina, Jack, And Ashley Targets
+‘Young And The Restless’ Spoilers: Graham Family Tie To Abbots – Dina, Jack, And Ashley Revenge Targets

 The Young and the Restless spoilers tease that Graham (Max Shippee) is playing a long con and he plans to ruin all of the Abbotts including Dina (Marla Adams).
 Graham’s plans will soon become known.
 At first, he was only after Dina, but the reveal about Ashley’s (Eileen Davidson) paternity will also put Jack (Peter Bergman) and other Abbotts in his sights.
-Graham has a life-long grudge against Dina that will expand to other Abbotts.
+Graham has a lifelong grudge against Dina that will expand to other Abbotts.
 It’s going to get ugly in Genoa City before all is said and done.
 Here is what’s motivating Graham and what he’s got planned for Dina and her children.

 Graham secretly hates Dina